Adjust how you think about content

 Do you see the subtle shift?
 Now, you’re thinking, “I have to communicate this, for that reason.”
 Once you know what you want to say, and why you want to say it, then you can figure out where the content will live and how it will be distributed.

-Choose three content holders you use.
+Choose three content channels you use.
 It might be any of these:

 - a social media platform